MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamAging/README.md

 @ingroup app_aging

 # Aging of polyurethane foam thermal properties
-PU foam is blown by CO<sub>2</sub> and cyclo-pentane.
-In time, CO<sub>2</sub> is diffusing out of the foam, whereas air is diffusing into the foam.
-CO<sub>2</sub> has lower thermal conductivity than air.
+PU foam is usually blown by CO<sub>2</sub> and physical blowing agents.
+In time, blowing agents are diffusing out of the foam, whereas air is diffusing into the foam.
+Blowing agents have lower thermal conductivity than air.
 Thus, thermal conductivity of the foam is increasing in time.

 Mathematical models in this software simulate the diffusion of gases through the foam and estimate thermal properties of the foam based on its morphology and composition of gases in the cells.